Waxahatchee: Personal life

-Katie Crutchfield’s twin sister Allison is also a musician, performing solo and with the band Swearin'.
+Crutchfield’s twin sister Allison is also a musician, performing solo and with the band Swearin'.
 Crutchfield is sober; her 2020 album Saint Cloud was largely written about her decision to stop drinking alcohol.

-Katie Crutchfield has been in a relationship with songwriter Kevin Morby since 2017, and they live together in Overland Park, Kansas.
+Crutchfield has been in a relationship with songwriter Kevin Morby since 2017, and they live together in Overland Park, Kansas.
 In 2017 the couple released a cover of "After Hours" by the Velvet Underground.
 In January 2018, indie label Dead Oceans released the single "Farewell Transmission" with "The Dark Don't Hide It" by Morby & Waxahatchee as the b-side, in homage to songwriter Jason Molina.
 Merge Records published the digital single video Chapel of Pines, on YouTube on July 17, 2018, which led Waxahatchee back to solo work.
 Waxahatchee's cover of Kevin Morby's "Downtown's Lights" was featured over the closing credits of episode six of American Rust.

+On April 13, 2026, during her concert with MJ Lenderman at the Atlanta Symphony Hall, Crutchfield announced that she and Morby were expecting their first child.
+The baby, a son, was born in July 2026.